Dog429436/math_parser/README.md

 4. Build and run the program using your IDE's functionality.

 ## Usage
-Once the Math Parser is running, you can input mathematical expressions directly.
-For example:
+Once the Math Parser is running, you can input mathematical expressions directly if you want to use verbose mode enter -v:
+Defualt mode:
+   Enter equation: 3 + 5 * (2 - 8)
+   Result: -27
+Verbose mode (-v):
+   this mode will allow you to view the parser processing stages such as:
+   - Input status
+   - Memory allocation status
+   - Tokenization status
+   - Postfix notation
+Example in linux gcc:
+   ./math_parser -v
+output:
+   Enter equation: 3 + 5 * (2 - 8)
+Input reading succeeded

-Input: 3 + 5 * (2 - 8) Output: -27
+Equation entered: 3 + 5 * (2 - 8)

-Input: (10 + 2) * 3 Output: 36
+Memory allocation succeeded for string
+Memory allocation succeeded for tokens
+Successfully tokenized the string
+Postfix notation: 3528-*+
+Result: -27

 ## What's Next
 In the future, I'd like to add these features: